brandur/sorg/content/articles/free-certificates.md

 **Website:** [www.startssl.com][startssl]

+**Important update (2018/03/12):** I've left this section in place for historical reference, but StartSSL is no longer issuing certificates after a series of questionable practices led to their root certificates being revoked from Chrome and Firefox.
+You can read more about the sordid details [on Wikipedia][startcomwiki].

 Event though StartSSL is probably not what most people want to use to get certificates created these days, I'm still going to give them an honorable mention because they were _the original_ free issuer, and really helped to get